gabrielmfern/intricate/README.md

 ### Saving the model

-To load and save data, as an example, say for the XoR model we trained above, we can just call the `save_file` function as such:
+As an example let's try saving and loading our XoR model.
+For doing that we will first need to sync all of the relevant layer information of the Model with OpenCL's `host`, (or just with the CPU), and then we will need to call the `save_file` method as follows:

 ```rust
 xor_model.sync_data_from_buffers_to_host().unwrap(); // sends the weights and biases from